nik879/parserslides/slides.md

 ## Micro-Credential Introduction

 Welcome to the DevOps Course, where we'll explore the exciting world of DevOps, collaboration, and automation to accelerate software delivery while maintaining quality and security.
+Test

 ---
 layout: about-me